If you’re veg-curious, this Vegan Startup Guide shares lots of valuable advice and resources to get your journey started on the right foot.

 The Benefits of Being Vegan

 To eat animal products or not to eat animal products?
 That is the question.
-And every day there’s more discussions about the Benefits of Being Vegan, from weight loss, cures for chronic disease, and even improving the environment.
+And every day there are more discussions about the Benefits of Being Vegan, from weight loss, cures for chronic disease, and even improving the environment.
 That’s right.
 Adopting a vegan diet will help the planet.

 But let’s get back to diet.
 Eating animal products increases your risk of developing some serious health issues, such as cancer, heart disease, diabetes, and more.